Vopaaz/learning-utility/docs/source/content/checkpoints.rst

     A context manager.
 Cache the output produced within the with-statement.
     When is executed later with the same condition, retrieve the cache and avoid re-computation.

+    It is fully compatible with the jupyter notebook, and is often useful when using it for machine learning.

     :param watch: List of names of variables used to identify a computing context
     :type watch: list or tuple